PrestaShop/prestashop.github.io/news/_posts/2021-07-06-responsive-back-office.md

  - ux
 ---

 Until now, PrestaShop has always relied on a desktop-first responsive design strategy.
-Indeed, there are few uses cases on mobile.
+Indeed, there are few use cases on mobile.
 But you can't prevent users from checking their store's back office on their mobile!

 ## Why work on responsive design?

-Today, there are some issues that affect the user experience on mobile device:
+Until now, they were some issues that affected the user experience on mobile:

-- Difficulties in accessing important store informations
+- Difficulties in accessing important store information
 - Hidden contents because of components overlaying others
 - Text readability issues
 - Bugs and lack of consistency on display

-All of these issues cause a bad reputation for the PrestaShop open source project.
+All of these issues caused a bad reputation for the PrestaShop open source project.

 ## First steps: quick wins 💪🏻